 Azure Stack datacenter integration

-This article describes the end-to-end Azure Stack customer experience from purchasing an integrated solution through to a successful on-site deployment by a solution provider.
-Use this information to ease your journey and to help set expectations on what you, as an Azure Stack customer, should expect when integrating Azure Stack into your datacenter.
+This article describes the end-to-end Azure Stack customer experience from purchasing an integrated system through to a successful on-site deployment by a solution provider.
+Use this information to ease your journey and to help set expectations for you, an Azure Stack customer.

-As an Azure Stack customer, you should anticipate the following datacenter integration phases:
+As an Azure Stack customer, you should anticipate the following phases:

 |Planning phase||Order process||Pre-deployment||Factory process||Hardware delivery||Onsite deployment|